alanaquinoslv/studyPY/README.md

-# comandos básicos em python
+# basics commands in python